Swiss consumer sentiment remains positive despite crises

 This content was published on

-Experts believe that economic development in Switzerland will be weaker in 2026 than three months ago.
-They have also lowered their expectations for the current year.
+Experts believe that economic development in Switzerland will be weaker in 2026 than the forecasts made three months ago.
+They have also lowered their predictions for the current year.

 Everyday expenditure was stable.
 Spending on food rose, while spending on items such as books and teaching materials fell slightly.